TheOdinProject/curriculum/JS101/DOM-manipulation.md

 </div>
 ```

 In the above example, the `<div class="display"></div>` is a "child" of `<div id="container"></div>` and a sibling to `<div class="controls"></div>`.
-To think of it like a DOM tree (which you can imagine like a family tree), `<div id="container"></div>` would be on the top level/hierarchy, and it's children would be on the next lower level, each with their own "branch".
+To think of it like a DOM tree \(which you can imagine like a family tree\), `<div id="container"></div>` would be on the top level/hierarchy, and it's children would be on the next lower level, each with their own "branch".

 That's a basic DOM example.
 But the truth is, that's only accounting for HTML elements.
 When you're working with the DOM, you're dealing with all of the "nodes" of the webpage.
 What's the difference?
 "Nodes" can include elements, text content inside an element, code comment blocks not visible to the user, the document itself and even abstract types like "fragments". **All "elements" are "nodes", but not all "nodes" are "elements".**

 ### Targetting Nodes with Selectors

 When working with the DOM, you use "selectors" to target the nodes you want to work with.
 You can use a combination of CSS-style selectors and relationship properties to target the nodes you want.
 Let's start with CSS-style selectors.
 In the above example, you could use the following selectors to refer to `<div class="display"></div>`:

 * div.display
 * .display
-* #container > .display
+* # container &gt; .display
-* div#container > div.display
+* div\#container &gt; div.display
 * more permutations etc

 Those are just a few, but you probably notice the pattern.
 It's similar to CSS Style Selectors, right?

 You can also use relational selectors with special properties owned by the nodes.

 ```javascript
 const container = document.querySelector('#container');